-How to step-by-step picture tutorial showing an easy faux Carrara marble painting technique to paint a faux Carrara marble finish on a table, desk or counter top using craft paints.
-The finish is very durable and will last for years.
+How to step-by-step picture tutorial showing a simple faux Carrara marble painting technique used to paint a faux Carrara marble finish on a table, desk or counter top using acrylic craft paints.
+The finish has the look of marble and is very easy to do.
+Once sealed, the painted surface is very durable and will last for years.

-After stripping the wood cabinet that sits on top of an unmatched sideboard in my kitchen, I wanted to update the sideboard to help make the pieces look better paired.
+After stripping the wood cabinet that sat on top of this unmatched sideboard in my previous kitchen, I wanted to update the sideboard to help make the 2 pieces look better paired.

-- White primer – Kilz if painting over a previously finished surface, Gripping primer if painting over a painted surface.
+- White primer – KILZ brand, if painting over a previously finished surface, Gripping primer if painting over a painted surface.

-- 3 colors of grey craft paint – light, medium, and dark.
-I used:
+- 3 colors of grey craft paint – light, medium, and dark:

 - Apple Barrel Light Grey or Dolphin Grey